CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Introduction

-\begin{itemize} \item A flexible device model of CXL memory expander (Type 3 device) which currently supports both DRAM and Flash as underlying storage media. \item Supports for CXL.io and CXL.mem sub-protocols, which are used to enumerate, configure, and access our CXL memory device on CXL-DMSim. \item A driver for the device to operate in an application-managed mode and a NUMA-aware memory management mechanism to operate in a kernel-managed mode. \item An extensive evaluation that validates CXL-DMSim including performance tests, usability\&fidelity tests, real-world app. tests, and observation\&expandability tests; this verifies the system's feasibility and offers guidance for appropriate usage of CXL disaggregated memory. \end{itemize}
+\begin{itemize} \item A flexible device model of CXL memory expander (type-3 device) which currently supports DRAM, NVM and Flash as underlying storage media. \item Currently CXL1.1+ supports for CXL.io and CXL.mem sub-protocols, which are used to enumerate, configure, and access our CXL memory device on CXL-DMSim. \item A driver for the device to operate in an application-managed mode and a NUMA-aware memory management mechanism to operate in a kernel-managed mode. \item An extensive silicon measurement and evaluation that validates CXL-DMSim including performance tests, usability\&fidelity tests, real-world application tests, and observation\&expandability tests; this verifies the system's feasibility and offers guidelines for appropriate usage of CXL disaggregated memory. \end{itemize}